bldambtn/Employee-Payroll-Tracker/README.md

-# Employee-Payroll-Tracker
+# Employee Payroll Tracker

 ## Description
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean and polished, responsive user interface that adapts to multiple screen sizes.
+This app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript.
+It has a clean and polished, responsive user interface that adapts to multiple screen sizes.
+The user can click 'Add Employees' and will be prompted to enter an employee's first name, last name, and salary.
+If the user clicks 'continue' they will be able to continue adding employee data.
+If the user clicks 'cancel' they are presented with a list of the employees in alphabetical order.
+When the user opens the developer console, they will be able to view a list of employees as originally entered, the average salary for all employees, and the name of a random employee.

 ## Original User Story and Acceptace Criteria